Canon T2i vs Panasonic FZ1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Panasonic Lumix DMC-FZ1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 Both the T2i and the FZ1000 have been discontinued, but can regularly be found used on eBay.
 The T2i was replaced by the Canon T3i, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.